EdenAlmighty/EdenAlmighty/README.md

 - 💙 Fun facts: I love training, baking, and games.

-- ✨ **Current project:** Learning React Native and building a mobile app with NativeWind for styling and Appwrite for backend
+- ✨ **Current project:** Learning React Native and building a mobile app with NativeWind for styling and Firebase for backend

 <h3 align="left">Connect with me:</h3>
   <a href="https://linkedin.com/in/eden-gilady" target="_blank" rel="noopener noreferrer">